winstonk6/scaden-methylation/README.md

-  --no_eval                  Skip the evaluation of the model predictions --config TEXT              Name of configuration --reference TEXT           Name of the scMethyl dataset
+  --no_eval                  Skip the evaluation of the model predictions --config TEXT              Name of configuration --reference TEXT           Name of the scMethyl dataset --seed INTEGER             Set random seed for simulation and training.
 ```

 **Simulate**